B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/getting_started/installation.rst

 Container engine
 ----------------

-All components of Chewie-NS are executed in `docker`_ containers and are orchestrated by `docker-compose`_, which means that you will need to install this container engine.
+All components of Chewie-NS are executed in `docker`_ containers and are orchestrated by `docker-compose`_.

 Docker
 ::::::